victorteka56/victorteka56/README.md

 </p>

 ## Victor B Teka
 Greetings!
 I'm Victor, a dynamic and versatile Full Stack Software Engineer.
-I relish opportunities to master an extensive spectrum of technologies, from frontend  encompassing wireframing, UI, and UX, to crafting robust and scalable backend solutions
+I am experienced with extensive spectrum of technologies, from frontend  encompassing wireframing, UI, and UX, to crafting robust and scalable backend solutions

 ## Skills and Experience
 * ⚛ Java